What Is Cabazitaxel (Jevtana)?

 Things to note about Jevtana

-Several rare but more serious side effects can accompany Jevtana including neurological symptoms, changes in liver function, and serious gastrointestinal symptoms.
+Several rare but more serious side effects can accompany Jevtana including neurological symptoms, changes in liver function, serious gastrointestinal symptoms, and reproductive health complications.
 Alert your provider immediately if you notice any of the following symptoms:

 - Numbness, tingling, or burning of hands or feet